 Responsibilities: Represent planning and development organization on base in regards to SWPPP development and implementation.
 Advise the SWPPT of upcoming facility and infrastructure projects that may include potential storm water pollutants and identify planned structural storm water BMPs for future development.

-21 CES/CEIE

-Support Contractor Responsibilities: Perform and document facility inspections, impaired waters monitoring, and quarterly visual monitoring in accordance with the 2015 MSGP.
+21 CES/CEIE Title: Fence to Fence Environmental Support Contractor Support Contractor Responsibilities: Perform and document facility inspections, impaired waters monitoring, and quarterly visual monitoring in accordance with the 2021 MSGP.